waynodiablo/Oystercard/lab_week/lab_week.md

 Each team will consist of approximately 4 people.
 The teams will be selected by the coaches (and randomised)

 ### How should I approach Lab Week?
-We believe that it's extremely important to work from our space here at MA for the week, so from a logistical perspective, we would expect:
+We believe that it's extremely important for onsite students to work from our space here at MA for the week, so from a logistical perspective, we would expect:

-* That you be at Makers Academy from **9:30am, Monday through Friday**.
+* That onsite students be at Makers Academy from **9:30am, Monday through Friday**.
+Ronin students to be present and available on slack for the same times.
 * That you work in a team, pair with members of your team, and run daily stand-ups within that team.
 * Coordinate on Slack (e.g. in private groups)